- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 The first step is to remove the pus from its pocket.
 A cut will be made to release the liquid.
 This relieves pain significantly.
 The area will then be cleaned with saline solution.

-If the dental abscess was caused by a foreign object, the obvious solution is to remove it.
+If a foreign object caused the dental abscess, the obvious solution is to remove it.
 This could be, for instance, a popcorn hull, a toothbrush bristle, or a tooth fragment.
 The dentist will then rinse the area with saline solution.

 Root canal procedure

 The infected pulp may have to be removed.
-The dentist will drill a hole and use tiny instruments to get rid of the contaminated material.
+The dentist will drill a hole and use tiny instruments to remove the contaminated material.
 He or she will then seal the chamber to prevent further infection.
 Depending on the severity of the dental abscess, a crown may be needed to restore the tooth after the RCT.

 Tooth extraction

 Sometimes the position of the abscess is very unfortunate.
-The dentist may have to extract the tooth in order to drain the pus.
+The dentist may need to extract the tooth to drain the pus.
 A removal might also be necessary if the tooth is damaged beyond repair.
 Either way, root canal treatment is preferred, if possible.

 Antibiotics